 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Fujifilm X-Pro2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-Pro2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1200D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 1200D better than the Fujifilm X-Pro2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.